JG-0212/DA6401_A1/README.md

 ```

 ## Additional arguments ##
--rn --runname : gives a run name to the script
+- -rn --runname : gives a run name to the script
--f --fraction : fraction of train dataset to train on
+- -f --fraction : fraction of train dataset to train on
+- -cf --configfile : give the corresponding config file name (this is only for tune.py)